 Sumoll is a virtually extinct black variety that is native to Catalonia, Spain.
 The grape was once widely grown throughout Catalonia but vines were pulled up in favor of less-temperamental varieties.
 Today, only 250 acres (100ha) of Sumoll remain, although there have been some small-scale initiatives to promote the variety and its vinification.

 Sumoll is used in the production of red and rosé wines but, due to its small-scale production, it is found predominantly in blends.
 A few varietal examples exist, however: Heretat Mont-Rubi released the first single-variety Sumoll, and a handful of others are now available.
 Wines made from the variety have a distinctive cherry flavor and a pronounced mineral characteristic.
 They can sometimes lack acidity, and are best drunk young.

-Sumoll in Catalan means "to wither or mature," which perhaps refers to its ability to make high-quality vin de paille (straw wine).
+Sumoll in Catalan means "to wither or mature", which perhaps refers to its ability to make high-quality vin de paille (straw wine).
 The variety gives large grapes but low yields and is quite difficult to work with.
-That said, Sumoll is particularly drought-resistant, which has led to Australia’s Commonwealth Scientific and Industrial Research Organization experimenting with crossings of it with Cabernet Sauvignon.
-Rubienne, Cienna, Tyrian and Vermillion are all hybrids derived from Sumoll.
+That said, Sumoll is particularly drought-resistant.
+Australia’s Commonwealth Scientific and Industrial Research Organization has experimented with crossing it with Cabernet Sauvignon to capitalize on this feature; Rubienne, Cienna, Tyrian and Vermillion are all hybrids derived from Sumoll.

 Synonyms include: Sunier.